-With the app, you can switch from watching Sky from your TV to any of the devices we’ve mentioned wherever you’re connected to WiFi, 4G or 3G (...at a push).
-You can download the app for Windows, and it’s also available for Android and in the App Store.
+With the app, you can switch from watching Sky from your TV to any of the devices we’ve mentioned wherever you’re connected to WiFi, 4G or 3G.
+You can download the app for several smart devices and computers.

 Sky Go Extra